 Additional UNH Information Technology resources for teleworking or working from Remote Sites

 - Email: UNH Exchange email is accessed using MS Outlook or through the Web using a web browser (i.e. Internet Explorer or Firefox).
 More information on MS Outlook is available on UNH IT's website for Exchange configuration.

-- Computer Security: The UNH Virtual Private Network (VPN) is needed to access information systems, such as FIS, SIS, and HRIS, from a remote site.
-VPN should be used for all remote access to the university because it protects the communication between your computer and the campus.
+- Computer Security: The UNH Virtual Private Network - Pulse Secure (VPN) is needed to access information systems, such as FIS, SIS, and HRIS, from a remote site.
+The VPN should be used for all remote access to the university because it protects the communication between your computer and the campus.

 - Checking Office Voice Mail Remotely

 - Staying In Touch With Colleagues With MS Office Skype for Business (Similar to Instant Messenger)

 - Information Technology Security Updates (i.e. phishing examples and update alerts)